Ibmurai/php-gearman-admin/README.md

 Requirements
 ------------

   * gearman v.
 0.16 or better.
-Older version may work, but no guarantees.
+Older versions may work, but no guarantees.
   * PHP 5.2